vsfarrar/seismic_wg1p6/README.md

 #  Project Goal
  This project aims to examine equity gaps associated with race/ethnicity, gender, first-generation status, low income status, international and transfer student status on equity gaps in upper-division science courses at various institutions.
 Ideally, the code in this repository will be used to analyse data from a variety of courses and institutions.
+We are beginning with two general, upper-division biology courses: Cell Biology and Genetics.

  The goal of this code repository is to provide code that returns summary statistics, demographic information and mixed model outputs for a variety of course datasets.
 To run, this code requires the R Statistical language and a dataset formatted in the described SEISMIC format (see more below).

 #  How to run Code

 ##  Dataset Preparation

+### Inclusion Criteria
+For this project, we are currently using the following inclusion criteria:
+* Upper-division Cell Biology and Genetics
+	* ideally courses required by Biology majors; non-graduate level (though cross-listed is ok)
+	* Ex. from UC Davis: [BIS 104 and BIS 101](https://ucdavis.pubs.curricunet.com/Catalog/bis-courses-sc)
+	* Ex. from U Michigan: [MCDB 428](https://webapps.lsa.umich.edu/CrsMaint/Public/CB_PublicBulletin.aspx?crselevel=ug&DEPT=189100) and [BIOLOGY 305](https://webapps.lsa.umich.edu/CrsMaint/Public/CB_PublicBulletin.aspx?crselevel=ug&DEPT=189100)
+* Date range: Fall 2009 - Spring 2019
+	* Excluding summers (semester system: Fall and Spring only, quarter system: Fall, Winter and Spring only)
+* Include transfer students
+	* (We are particularly interested in the impacts on transfer students!)
+* First-time taking the course only
+	* Please exclude students who are re-taking the course for a 2nd + time (i.e. include only their first attempt at the course)
+* Exclude Honors-only sections of the course
+* Lecture courses only
+	* Please exclude lab and separate discussion sections of the course
+* Include numerical grades only
+	* Please exclude students who took as Pass/No Pass (no letter grade)
+	* Exclude students who dropped and withdrew
+	* Include students who failed (D or F)
+* Include graduate students taking the course if they recieved a letter grade (see above point)
+* Include both full- and part-time students
+* Include both degree-seeking and non-degree-seeking students (no filter on major either)

+## Dataset Format and Variables

 Before running the code, ensure your data is formatted in the described SEISMIC format.
 Please reference this data dictionary for the correct variable names and minimum variables required:

 [DataDescription_ SEISMIC_ WG1P6.xlsx](https://docs.google.com/spreadsheets/d/1SJKqRIwwFkYRMk1GrEuAUOixMuZkXgmE/edit?usp=sharing&ouid=101003818724972958035&rtpof=true&sd=true) (Google Drive link; open access)